6thfdwp/learning-thoughts/notes/Algorithm.md

 It is an abstract data type that allow accessing item by given key (like associated array).
 Good dict implementation would achieve about O(1) retrieval by key, also aim to support efficient insert and delete.

 **Hash table**
 Hash function maps keys into large integers, mod by `m` which is number of slots of hash table.
-The result `int` is index where we store the actual data.
+The result integer is index where we store the actual data.
 When two keys are mapped into same integers, causing collision.

 *Collision by chaining*
-Use an array of **`m`** linked list, If keys are evenly distributed, we have **`m`** close to **`n`** (total number of items), list in each 'slot' contains just about 1 item.
+Use an array of **`m`** linked lists, If keys are evenly distributed, we have **`m`** close to **`n`** (total number of items), list in each 'slot' contains just a few items.
 The search is O(1) to locate bucket, and linear search through linked list
  **?** How to choose `m`, reasonably large prime number

 *Collision by open addressing*